Photography customers sometimes ask about post-processing. What is it and why is there a fee for it?

 Why is it necessary?

-The pictures from my cellphone look great without any editing.
+The pictures from my cellphone look good without any editing.

 Pictures from a cellphone camera are good enough for casual viewing.
 Beyond that, all digital files need some work before being used for web or print, especially for business and advertising use.

-How important is your corporate image?
-Why spend all that time and money designing a web site, annual report, brochure or advertisement, and then use only half-done photography?
+Why spend time and money designing a web site, annual report, brochure, or advertisement, and then use only half-finished photography?
 Pushing a camera’s shutter button only starts the picture, it doesn’t finish it.

 A photo might require, say, only five minutes of work.
-But if the customer has selected 50 photos, then that becomes over four hours of computer work.
+But if the customer has selected 50 photos, then that becomes over four hours of computer work for the photographer.
 This is why there’s a charge for post-processing.
-It compensates the photographer for their computer time and creative labour.

 If a customer requests that some photos be retouched, then more time and more expertise are required.
-Retouching modifies or enhances the content of a photo to emphasize or hide some details, or to add or eliminate information.
+Retouching modifies or enhances a photo beyond basic adjustments.

-Due to ethical reasons, news photos, public relations photos and some other editorial images should receive only limited post-processing and no retouching.
+For ethical reasons, news photos, public relations photos, and some other editorial images should receive only limited post-processing and no retouching.

 Retouching

-Photo retouching is sometimes requested for business portraits and is frequently requested for advertising and marketing photography.
+Photo retouching is sometimes requested for business portraits and is frequently used for advertising and marketing photography.

-Almost anything else a business might need can be done with retouching: change a yellow tie to dark blue, remove a recently fired employee from a group picture, make the store sign stand out more, replace the old logo with the new logo.
+Photo retouching can also change a yellow tie to dark blue, remove a recently fired employee from a group picture, make the store sign stand out more, replace the old logo with the new logo.

 Can we do the editing?